-In October 2020, DSC are launching an essay writing competition aimed at people aged 16-18 which received outstanding submissions, diversity of entrant and thought.
+In October 2020, DSC launched an essay writing competition aimed at people aged 16-18 which received outstanding submissions, diversity of entrant and thought.
 Submissions from last year are available below.

-The competition will require applicants to please prepare up to 1,500 words on the following question:
+The competition required applicants to share an essay up to 1,500 words on the following question:

 How do people’s experiences of authority differ, depending on their identity or their socio-economic or racial background?
 Should the law, institutions or people in positions of authority or power, change in order to address these differences and, if so, how?

-Judges: David Lammy MP, Baroness Helena Kennedy QC, Wayne Jordash QC, Geoffrey Robertson QC, Rt Hon Lord Stephen Irwin, Ulele Burnham, and Nani Jansen Reventlow.
+Judges: David Lammy MP, Baroness Helena Kennedy QC, Wayne Jordash QC, Geoffrey Robertson QC, Rt Hon Lord Stephen Irwin, and Nani Jansen Reventlow.

 1. Toyin wrote about racism in the Criminal Justice System.
 Read her full submission here.